juliaviluhina/diasporatests/ReadMe.md

             - each account is opened in separate window and tests are switched among this windows (test time is saved at the cost of single signing in, but this mode needs more resources)

+This version was developed in smart-ensure branch and merged with master branch.

-Direction for future development is usage smart with ensure methods with no cleaning and no unique test data management because of its expected better time results
+In version is used smart ensure methods with no cleaning and no unique test data management because of its expected better time results